mle86/php-wq/README.md

 * <code>public function <b>getNextQueueEntry</b> ($workQueue, int $timeout = DEFAULT_TIMEOUT) : ?QueueEntry</code>
     This takes the next job from the named work queue(s) and returns it.
-    This is probably not the method you want, because it will not try to execute the job and it won't handle any job exceptions either.
-    Use `WorkProcessor::executeNextJob()` instead.
+    This method will reserve the returned job for a short time.
+    If you want to delete/bury/re-queue the job, use the `deleteEntry`/`buryEntry`/`requeueEntry` methods.
+    If you don't want to do all of this manually, use `WorkProcessor::executeNextJob()` instead.
     Returns `null` if no job was available after waiting for `$timeout` seconds.
     * `$workQueue`: The name of the Work Queue to poll (string) or an array of Work Queues to poll.
       In the latter case, the first job in any of these Work Queues will be returned.